xp44mm/Notebook/RxInAction/04 Creating observable sequences.md

   * All observables implement the `IObservable<T>` interface.

-  * Creating observables by manually implementing the IObservables interface is discouraged.
+  * Creating observables by manually implementing the `IObservable`s interface is discouraged.
 Instead, use one of the built-in creation operators.

-  * The `Create` operator allows you to create observables by passing the Subscribe method that will run for each observer that subscribes.
+  * The `Create` operator allows you to create observables by passing the `Subscribe` method that will run for each observer that subscribes.

   * The `Defer` operator allows you to defer or delay the creation of the observable until the time when an observer subscribes to the sequence.